 Local Church Assistance in Georgia

 Many faith-based organizations serve as an arm of the government and other social programs to screen and distribute funds to qualified families and individuals.
-These charities help with deserving families with basic support to help maintain family stability.
+These charities help deserving families with basic support to help maintain family stability.
 They also can help with bills like rent, utilities, food, and those with thrift stores that can provide clothing and furniture to victims of disasters and other hardships.

 The Salvation Army has locations all over the United States and helps with a variety of situations.
 You must first qualify financially and produce proof of income, address, and identification for all family members.
 They offer housing, food, clothing, temporary housing for women with children, rent, and utilities.
 Contact your local Salvation Army.

 Free and Discount Health Care

 Free and Low-Cost Dental Care

-There are also dentists who donate their time to help low-income families and individuals and charge a small fee to be seen.
+Some dentists donate their time to help low-income families and individuals and charge a small fee to be seen.
 (Free Dental Care) There are also traveling dental teams that go from state to state to treat clients for free.
 You can also receive help by going to a dental college in the state.
 Georgia assistance programs help families maintain stability.